CodeScop/Oge-Mai-Field-Guide/balanceogeresources.md

   - Balance Battles: Velts: Water (1600 words for 16), Vanvri (20 minutes for 2-8)
   - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25), Insight Grows (15), Change to See (25), Growth in Friendship (50), Where Life Flows (15)

-- **Monthly Sources Outside the Hunt:**
+- **Sources Outside the Hunt:**

-  I'll detail these changes in the Hunt sections and the regional summary sections.
+  - See Hunt or regional Resource sections for details

 - **Sell price:** 10 Coins (don't sell, much better to spend)